 Leaves, fresh juice, root of mandrake.

+Indigenous to the Himalayas, south-Eastern Europe, Jordan and Israel, mandrake usually grows on inferior, light and sandy soils.
+Generally, satan's apple or mandrake is propagated by its seeds that are sown on a bed of sparse earth immediately after they mature.
+The seeds are more certain to germinate when they are sowed soon after they ripen, rather than waiting to sow them in the spring.
 As the seedlings of satan's apple emerge in the spring, it is important to maintain them properly by watering the young plants all through the summer and keep them free from invasion by weeds.
 The seedlings or young plants ought to be picked up very cautiously one at a time during the end of August and transplanted in their permanent position.
 It is important that the soil where the young plants are transplanted ought to be sparse and deep, since the roots of the plant run far under the ground.
 In case there is excessive watering and the plants are extremely wet, they are most likely to decompose in winter.
 Similarly, if the plants are transplanted in an area near to chalk or gravel, they would grow very sluggishly.
 The plants will grow best when planted in rich soil that is left undisturbed.
 In such places, the mandrake plants develop into a large size within just a few years and produce large quantities of fruits and flowers.

 Chemical analysis of the roots of the mandrake has shown that it encloses substances like atropine, tropane alkaloids, mandragorine and apoatropine.
 The dehydrated roots of the plant encloses around 0.2 per cent to 0.6 per cent alkaloids.
 It may be noted that tropane alkaloid belladonnie is only present in the dried roots of satan's apple.